oguzhanayhan16/.NET-8.0-Dapper-Project/README.md

 Scalable and clean architecture

-Optimized data access using Dapper for specific queries
+Optimized data access using Dapper for high-performance queries

 🛠️ Technologies Used